franciscop/import-meta-env/README.md

 Champions: Francisco Presencia

-This proposal is at Stage 0 of The TC39 Process.
+~This proposal is at Stage 0 of The TC39 Process.~ This proposal is for WinterCG.

 ## Motivation